selinon/selinon/docs.source/storage.rst

         encoding: 'utf-8'
       echo: false

+The connection string can be parametrized using environment variables.
 The implementation is available in :mod:`selinon.storages.postgresql`.

 `Redis` - Redis database adapter
 =======================================